qlicker/qlicker/docs/Development-Meteor-Methods.md

 # Meteor Methods - API Overview

 All backend functionality is implemented using meteor methods ([https://guide.meteor.com/methods.html](https://guide.meteor.com/methods.html)).
+All methods are documented using JSDoc.
+Below are links to JSDocs that can also be found in the `docs/jsdocs` folder in this repo.

 Methods in Qlicker are broken down into 5 'modules' as follows:
  - [courses](https://rawgit.com/etenoch/qlicker/etenoch/master/docs/jsdocs/module-courses.html)